8.1 History of SMAW

 David Ridge

 The first arc welding process was developed in the early 1880s by Auguste de Meritens (Lincoln, 1933, p.
 1.1-2).
-Unlike the SMAW process of today, it used carbon electrodes rather than metal ones.
-The circuit was connected in direct current electrode negative (dcen) configuration and the electrode holder was fixed in position and moved on a pivot to lower the electrode.
+It used carbon electrodes.
+The circuit was connected in direct current electrode negative (DCEN) configuration and the electrode holder was fixed in position and moved on a pivot to lower the electrode.
 This process was later refined toward the end of the 1880s by Nikolas de Benardos and Stanislav Olszewski (Lincoln, 1933, p.
 1.1-2).
 These two scientists used a bank of storage batteries charged by a steam engine as a power source.
-They also decided to connect the circuit to run on direct current electrode positive (dcep), and developed a handheld electrode holder to allow manual manipulation of the carbon electrode.
+They also decided to connect the circuit to run on direct current electrode positive (DCEP), and developed a handheld electrode holder to allow manual manipulation of the carbon electrode.
 This carbon-arc welding process proved to be very limited in what could be welded with it, primarily because the disintegrating carbon rod contaminated the base material with excess carbon deposits.

 In the early 1900s, Oscar Kjellberg of Sweden and Arthur Percy Strohmenger, an American, developed the first covered metal electrodes (“Shielded Metal Arc Welding,” 2023).
-The first iterations of these electrodes were not much better than the bare metals ones.
-However, in 1912, Strohmenger produced a heavily coated metal electrode that could produce clean welds with good mechanical properties (“Shielded Metal Arc Welding,” 2023).
-Although it wasn’t named as such at the time, this was the first real version of Shielded Metal Arc Welding.
+The first iterations were not much better than the bare metals ones.
+However, in 1912 Strohmenger produced a heavily coated metal electrode that could produce clean welds with good mechanical properties (“Shielded Metal Arc Welding,” 2023).
+Although it wasn’t named as such at the time, this was the first real version of shielded metal arc welding.

-Though today, the SMAW process has been largely replaced by the faster, more efficient FCAW process, it still holds a place in industry.
-This is largely due to the relatively low cost and portability of the necessary equipment and the ability of this process to weld almost any metal used in manufacturing, thanks to the wide variety of electrodes available.
-SMAW remains one of the most important welding processes for any welder to master and is usually one of the first processes students and new welders will encounter.
+Today SMAW has been largely replaced by the faster, more efficient flux-cored arc welding process.
+However, it still holds a place in industry due to the relatively low cost and portability of its necessary equipment and SMAW’s ability to weld almost any metal used in manufacturing thanks to the wide variety of electrodes available.
+SMAW remains one of the most important welding processes for any welder to master and is usually one of the first processes students and new welders encounter.

 Basics of the Process

-The Shielded Metal Arc Welding process uses electricity to create an arc between a coated metal rod, called an electrode, and the metal to be welded, which is called the base metal.
+The SMAW process uses electricity to create an arc between a coated metal rod, called an electrode, and the metal to be welded, which is called the base metal.
 The electrode is coated in powdered material called flux, which is baked onto the rod.
-These coated electrodes have led to the SMAW process being nicknamed “stick welding.”
+These coated electrodes are what led to the SMAW process being nicknamed stick welding.

-The arc is somewhere between 6000o and 11000o F (3316o-6093o C).
+The arc is somewhere between 6,000 and 11,000 degrees Fahrenheit (3,316-6,093 degrees Celsius).
 This is due to the resistance of the atmosphere to the flow of electricity (discussed in Chapter 5: Welding Machines).
 The arc melts the base metal and the filler metal of the electrode together to form the weld.
 As the arc melts the electrode, some of the elements in the flux coating are burned to create CO2 gas, and others are melted to form a substance called slag.
-The gas cloud created by the flux protects the weld by pushing the air away from the weld area.
-This is because molten metal reacts badly with elements in the normal atmosphere.
+The gas cloud created by the flux protects the weld by pushing the air away from the weld area, which is necessary because molten metal reacts badly with elements in the normal atmosphere.
 The slag forms a covering over the molten weld metal as it solidifies, which further protects it from the atmosphere, helps it hold its shape, and helps the weld cool at the correct rate.

-Although SMAW is over a century old, it still holds a place in the welding industry today.
 One of SMAW’s greatest benefits is its ability to weld the most common types of metal, thanks to the wide variety of electrodes on the market.
-SMAW is able to weld everything from thin sheet metal to material that is several inches (or several feet) thick, as well as a wide variety of metals and alloys.
-With the correct electrode, the proper settings, and a skilled operator, relatively few things cannot be welded with SMAW.
+SMAW is capable of welding everything from thin sheet metal to material that is several inches (or several feet) thick, as well as a wide variety of metals and alloys.
+With the correct electrode, the proper settings, and a skilled operator, many things can be welded with SMAW.

 The main drawbacks of the SMAW process are that it creates a significant amount of dirt and debris, is inefficient regarding material usage, requires a higher level of skill from the welder than some other processes, and is a relatively slow process.
-The lack of speed and efficiency has seen SMAW replaced by the much faster wirefeed welding processes in many high-production environments, and the general filthiness created keeps it from being used in situations that require precision and cleanliness, such as aerospace welding.
+Because of the lack of speed and efficiency, SMAW has been replaced by the much faster wire-feed welding processes in most high-production environments, and the general filthiness created keeps it from being used in situations that require precision and cleanliness, such as aerospace welding.

 Still, SMAW has many applications in the modern world.
 It has uses in the shipbuilding and construction industries.
 It is often seen in mobile welding businesses, machine repair, and agriculture.
-It is used extensively in pipeline welding and exclusively in underwater welding.
-As far as anyone can tell, the process isn’t dying out anytime soon.
+It is also used extensively in pipeline welding and exclusively in underwater welding.
+As far as anyone can predict, the process won’t die out anytime soon.

-Not only was I in uncharted territory, but just spent time in prison and was still working to stay sober.
+Not only was I in uncharted territory, but I had just spent time in prison and was still working to stay sober.
 I felt like I didn’t belong.
 I felt like I had a big scarlet letter “F” on me that everyone could see.
-But once I got my bearings, I found that school came easy to me and that my time locked up taught me discipline and good study habits I also found that I wasn’t the only student that felt out of place, that there were lots of students that were there battling their own adversities, I found comfort in knowing that we were all there working on the next step to building a better life than the one we once lived.
-I was the only female in my class but as luck would have it, my welding instructor was a fellow woman.
+But once I got my bearings, I found that school came easy to me and that my time locked up taught me discipline and good study habits.
+I also found that I wasn’t the only student that felt out of place, that there were lots of students that were there battling their own adversities.
+I found comfort in knowing that we were all there working on the next step to building a better life than the ones we once lived.
+I was the only female student in my class, but as luck would have it, my welding instructor was a fellow woman.
 Ms. K was genuinely supportive of me and the work I had been doing to turn my life around.
-She would challenge me to dig deeper into things and assert myself more to projects in and out of my welding class; she would tell me to strive for progress, perfection would come later.
-But most importantly, she taught me to always build up the women around me as she was doing because, in this industry, we are few and far between, we must support one another.
+She would challenge me to dig deeper into things and assert myself more to projects in and out of my welding class.
+She would tell me to strive for progress; perfection would come later.
+But most importantly, she taught me to always build up the women around me as she was doing and how, because in this industry we are few and far between, we must support one another.
 I would have never thought this possible for someone like myself.
 Before deciding on a welding career, it was hard to imagine I would achieve something bigger than working fast food or bagging groceries.
-Fast forward two years, and I had graduated with high honors completing an Associates degree
+Fast forward two years, and I had graduated with high honors, completing an Associates degree.

-Now graduated and with a new sense of confidence, I had to get out there and find an employer that was willing to give me a chance (still have all the felonies to explain).
+Then, graduated and with a new sense of confidence, I had to get out there and find an employer that was willing to give me a chance (I still had all the felonies to explain).
 I told myself that if a potential employer had issues with my past, then it was a company I wouldn’t want to be a part of.
-Ms. K came through again and pointed me in the direction of a company that was hiring, and once again I had lucked out.
+Ms. K came through again and pointed me in the direction of a company that was hiring, and once again I lucked out.
 I met with Ms. S, the owner of a local weld shop.
-I was incredibly nervous for the interview but knew that I had worked my tail off to get to this point.
-While in the interview, I waited for the right opportunity to tell her about my past, knowing she would see it on the background check.
-I explained to her that while yes I had 7 felonies that were all drug-fueled, but it was nothing in comparison to the work I had done to change my life; I explained the various 12-step programs I was in while incarcerated as well as the work I continued to do since being released.
-I made sure to put all my certificates of achievements in with my resume.
+I was incredibly nervous for the interview but knew that I had worked my tail off to get to that point.
+While in the interview, I waited for the right opportunity to tell her about my past, knowing she would come to see it on the background check.
+I explained to her that while yes, I had seven felonies that were all drug-fueled, it was nothing in comparison to the work I had done to change my life.
+I explained the various twelve-step programs I was in while incarcerated as well as the work I continued to do since being released.
+I made sure to include all my certificates of achievements in my resume.
 I wanted her to know I was serious about working and ready to prove myself.
-A few days later, I got the call; she told me she valued my honesty and would like to give me a shot to come work for her.
-I have now been employed full-time with the same company for 5 years and look forward to many, many more
+A few days later, I got the call; Ms. S told me she valued my honesty and would like to give me a shot to come work for her.
+I have now been employed full-time with the same company for five years and look forward to many, many more.

 Choosing a career in the welding industry has been life-altering for me.
-It has made me into a woman myself and my family can be proud of.
+It has made me into a woman I and my family can be proud of.
 It has given me financial stability and instilled in me a good work ethic.
 I am now married and about to have a baby girl.
-My husband, who has also overcome similar adversities, is a heavy equipment operator, and together we look forward to teaching our daughter it’s good to work with your hands and raising her up to know that you don’t have to go to some big fancy college, there are great jobs in the trades.
+My husband, who has also overcome similar adversities, is a heavy equipment operator, and together we look forward to teaching our daughter that it’s good to work with your hands and raising her to know that you don’t have to go to some big fancy college and that there are great jobs in the trades.
 What she does with that will be up to her.

-I hear my Foreman often say that the skill of welding is only 20%.
+I often hear my foreman say that the skill of welding is only 20% of the work.
 The rest is in your head.
-It’s all about gaining the confidence in your ability and not getting hung up on mistakes.
+This couldn’t be more true.
+It’s all about gaining the confidence in your abilities and not getting hung up on mistakes.
 Once you can achieve that, the rest will fall in place.
-This couldn’t be more true.
 No one ever becomes a journeyman welder overnight.
 It takes years of on-the-job training and thousands of hours of hood time.
-The key is to go into it with a good attitude, always be teachable, and remain humble; hard work pays off, and know that you too, belong there.
+The key is to go into it with a good attitude, always be teachable, and remain humble; hard work pays off.
+And know that you belong there.
 I will forever be grateful for the strong women that helped build me up along the way and I am eager to pay it forward as new women come into the field.

 Jessica Y.